willbullen/BIM_Solar_Power_Management/MCP_GUIDE.md

-# Multi-Capability Planning (MCP) Guide
+# Model Context Protocol (MCP) Guide

 ## Overview

-The Multi-Capability Planning (MCP) system is an advanced component of the AI Agent Architect that coordinates complex, multi-step tasks across different AI capabilities.
+The Model Context Protocol (MCP) is an open standard that enables the AI Agent Architect to access external tools and data using a common interface.
 This guide explains how to use and benefit from the MCP system.

 ## What is MCP?

-MCP stands for Multi-Capability Planning, a framework that allows the AI Agent to:
+MCP stands for Model Context Protocol, an open standard that enables AI applications to:

-1. **Orchestrate Complex Tasks**: Break down large tasks into manageable subtasks
+1. **Access External Tools**: Connect to external systems, APIs, and data sources
-2. **Leverage Multiple Capabilities**: Combine different AI capabilities (analytics, prediction, summarization)
+2. **Interact with Real-World Data**: Go beyond static knowledge to work with real-time information
-3. **Schedule Automated Tasks**: Plan and execute tasks at optimal times
+3. **Execute Complex Functions**: Perform actions like data analysis, web searches, or sending messages
-4. **Manage Task Dependencies**: Handle tasks that depend on the completion of other tasks
+4. **Maintain Contextual Understanding**: Keep track of context across different interactions
-5. **Aggregate Results**: Combine results from multiple subtasks into cohesive outputs
+5. **Process and Transform Data**: Handle various data formats and transform them as needed

 ## Key Capabilities